Anúncios

 SSDI Eligibility Requirements

-- Have earned sufficient work credits based on their work history (generally, 40 credits are required, and at least 20 of those must have been earned in the last 10 years).
+- Work Credits: Applicants must have earned enough work credits through their employment history.
+Generally, 40 credits are required, with at least 20 credits earned in the last 10 years.

-- Be unable to engage in substantial gainful activity due to a disability that is expected to last at least 12 months or result in death.
+- Medical Disability: The individual must be unable to engage in substantial gainful activity because of a disability.
+This disability must be medically documented and expected to last for at least one year or result in death.

 How SSDI Benefits Are Calculated

-SSDI payments are calculated based on the individual’s average indexed monthly earnings (AIME) during their working years.
-The higher the earnings, the higher the benefit.
-For 2024, the average SSDI payment is approximately $1,483 per month, but it can be higher or lower depending on the person’s work history.
+SSDI benefits are calculated using the individual’s average indexed monthly earnings (AIME) over their working years.
+The higher the earnings during that period, the greater the monthly benefit will be.
+For 2024, the average SSDI payment is approximately $1,483 per month, though this can vary significantly based on each person’s specific work history and earnings record.

 Key Differences Between SSI and SSDI